John Hirsch Prize

 You must also meet the Canada Council’s definition of a professional artist, which is an artist who:

-- has specialized training in the field (not necessarily in academic institutions)
+• has specialized training in the artistic field of practice (not necessarily in academic institutions)

-- is committed to devoting more time to artistic activity, if possible financially
+• is committed to devoting more time to artistic activity, as financially possible

 Application/Nomination Assistance contributes to costs for services to help with a prize application or nomination for individuals who self-identify as:

-To submit a request, contact the prizes officer 4 weeks prior to the deadline.
+To submit a request, contact the Prizes team 1 to 4 weeks prior to the deadline.

 Assessment – How are decisions made?

-An English-language committee assesses nominations submitted in English, and a French-language committee assesses nominations submitted in French.
+An English-language committee will assess applications submitted in English, and a French-language committee will assess applications submitted in French.

 The peer assessment committees may decide not to award one or both prizes.